 “Perhaps it is too soon,” my teacher says.
 “I don’t think they’re ready yet.”

-“I wish people wouldn’t be so afraid of new,” my father says sadly.
+“I wish people wouldn’t be so afraid of new,” my father says, looking at the dust on his shoes.

 He reaches for me, pulls me close to his chest.
 He strokes the back of my neck muttering; ‘there, there, everything is ok now,’ and then the world goes dark.